 | 65% | ~1,293 ft² | ~129 |

 The narrow 14.5' depth is the primary limiting factor.
 With couches along one side, buffet along the other, and a bar cart in the mix, the functional movement corridor is reduced to roughly 8–9 feet.
 This conservative number preserves the premium feel and prevents buffet lines from backing into standing guests.
-Pushing to 135–140 is possible by minimizing couch footprints and keeping furniture tight to the perimeter, but the "premium" experience begins to degrade at that density.

 | Dimensions | 15' × 57'8" |